L.E.T.H.A.L. Ladies: Return to Savage Beach

 L.E.T.H.A.L.
-Ladies: Return to Savage Beach, sometimes credited under just the subtitle, is a 1998 action film written and directed by Andy Sidaris, a sequel to Sidaris' Day of the Warrior.
-It features the return of much of the original cast, including Marcus Bagwell reprising the role as Warrior but this time working on the side of the L.E.T.H.A.L.
+Ladies: Return to Savage Beach, sometimes credited under just the subtitle, is a 1998 action film written and directed by Andy Sidaris.
+A sequel to Sidaris' Day of the Warrior, it features the return of much of the cast from the previous film, including Julie K. Smith as the resourceful Cobra and Marcus Bagwell reprising the role as Warrior but this time working on the side of the L.E.T.H.A.L.
 Ladies, as well as the addition of former Playboy Playmate Carrie Westcott as the mysterious Sofia.
-It's the twelfth and to date, the last of a series of films informally called the Triple-B (Bullets, Bombs and Babes or Bullets, Bombs and Boobs) series, which began in 1985 with Malibu Express.
+It's the twelfth and to date, the last of the Triple B film series, which began in 1985 with Malibu Express.
 It was also Sidaris' final film before his death.

-This time around the L.E.T.H.A.L.
+Plot

+The L.E.T.H.A.L.
 Ladies must retrieve a stolen computer disk containing the location of a hidden treasure trove.